hassanelsheikha/EssayBrainstormer/README.md

 # EssayBrainstormer

 This project was designed for the DeerHacks Hackathon (https://deerhacks.mcss.club/), and earned second-place in the UiPath automation category.
+View more at https://devpost.com/software/definiton-finder

 ## Purpose